-Sending a card might be a simple task, but it’s rich with meaning and feeling.
-So why not show your Christmas cards some love by turning them into a showpiece with these easy-to-do ideas
+Sending a Christmas card might be a simple task, but it’s rich with meaning and feeling.
+So why not show yours some love by turning them into a Christmas decoration with these easy greeting card ideas

-Transform cards into de facto decorations for your tree or wreath.
+Transform cards into de facto Christmas decorations for your tree or wreath.

 : Hang a simple craft wire hoop from a picture hook with an oversized bow.
 Arrange cards around the circle as you receive them.

-The card may have your heartfelt message inside, but the envelope is a canvas for creative touches that show loved ones you care.
-Here are some of our tips:
+The Christmas card may have your heartfelt message inside, but the envelope is a canvas for creative touches that show loved ones you care.
+Here are some of our decorating ideas:

 Swap your usual biro for a fountain pen, paint pen or fine-tip marker.
 Gold and silver are super festive, while white is striking on dark paper.